For those of you who are into video games, check out Amazon's Year-End Deals on Digital Video Games.

 }

 Here, we have an if statement where Flash is just going to retrieve whatever the current value of the width property of square_mc is, and then compare if it's greater than or equal to 200.
+So in some instances, we might want access a property and assign a new value to it.
+In other instances, we might just want to retrieve a property's current value.

 NOTE: Not all properties can be assigned values through code.
 Properties that cannot be assigned values through code are called read-only properties.
 You can only check for their current values, NOT assign them with new ones.
 For example, there is a property of the MovieClip class known as the currentFrame property.
 The currentFrame property of the MovieClip class tells you the current frame of the MovieClip object that the playhead is on.
 You won't be able to assign a value to this property.
 The value that it's going to have, is always just dependent on the movement of the playhead within the MovieClip object's timeline.